 Optometrists are healthcare professionals who are proficient in examining, diagnosing, and treating multifarious eye conditions and vision problems.
 They typically complete a Doctor of Optometry (OD) degree after finishing their undergraduate studies.
 This strict training equips them with the skills needed to provide comprehensive eye care.

 Optometrist’s main focus is on executing complete eye exams to evaluate vision and catch common eye conditions such as nearsightedness, farsightedness, astigmatism, and presbyopia.
 They can prescribe corrective lenses or eyeglasses to sweeten vision and can also prescribe medications for certain eye conditions like dry eyes or eye infections.
 Optometrists can also diagnose and treat some eye diseases and conditions, such as glaucoma, cataracts, and macular degeneration.
 They may also provide pre- and post-operative care for certain eye surgeries.
+Optometrists play a crucial role in preparing patients for the best laser eye surgery in London by conducting comprehensive eye examinations to determine candidacy and address any underlying issues.

 Who is an Ophthalmologist?